Tochiskool/acn-porfolio/README.md

 # Welcome to my Official portfolio.

-- My intention is to create a portfolio where my projects will be in a data base.
-The projects will be fetched by type and I will expose all the contacts I get and maybe make our conversation visible to employees and collegues depending on what they select when contacting me.
-I think it is going to be an exciting journey with so much to accomplish.
+- My intention is to create a portfolio where my projects will be receive a Mongo db compass database.

 ## Hosting site.